 “Before I became a writer, I was a registered nurse for ten years, and that was my ‘school’ for writing—taking care of patients taught me a lot about human nature, about hope and fear and love and loss and regret and triumph and especially about relationships—all things that I tend to focus on in my work.”

 Women in transition are the focus of Elizabeth Berg’s fiction, from a teenager grieving the loss of her mother to a woman nursing her best friend through terminal cancer.
 “Berg always takes on the big issues: living, loving and loss,” writes Ruth Coughlin in People.
-Warm without being sentimental, optimistic without being cloying, and eminently readable, Berg has written 21 novels, 3 short story collections, and two nonfiction books, many of which have been New York Times bestsellers.
-Three of her novels were television movies and she has also been honored with the NEBA Award for her body of work.
+Warm without being sentimental, optimistic without being cloying, and eminently readable, Berg has over 4 million copies of her books in print.
+She has written over two dozen novels in addition to multiple short story collections and works of nonfiction, many of which have been New York Times bestsellers.
+She has also been honored with the NEBA Award for her body of work.

-Berg began her career writing for magazines and was a columnist for both New Woman and Parents magazine.
-Her article on a cooking school in Positano, Italy, for National Geographic Traveler magazine, won the NATJA travel-writing award.
-In addition to continuing to write books, she also is a popular speaker around the country, offering lectures on her current book, the stories behind her stories, or on the writing process.
-She lives in Oak Park, Illinois, but is a frequent visitor to San Francisco and Boston.
+Berg began her career as a columnist for both New Woman and Parents.
+Her article on a cooking school in Positano, Italy for National Geographic Traveler magazine won the NATJA travel writing award.
+Three of her novels have been made into television movies and she adapted The Pull of the Moon into a play that enjoyed sold-out runs in Indianapolis and Chicago.
+In 2018, she received the State of Illinois Literary Heritage Award for her “extraordinary contributions to literary culture.”
+Berg lectures on her most recent books, the stories behind her stories, and the craft of writing.
+She lives in Oak Park, Illinois, but is a frequent visitor to San Francisco and Boston.here.